Kurento/kurento/source/features/nat_traversal.rst

 Example
 -------

-This is a minimal example of an :term:`SDP Offer/Answer` negotiation that a machine would perform with KMS from behind a NAT router.
+This is a minimal example of an :term:`SDP Offer/Answer` negotiation that a machine would perform with KMS from behind a :term:`NAT` router.
 The highlighted lines are those relevant to NAT Traversal:

 .. code-block:: text
    :caption: SDP Offer